 Quality and environment are important keywords for us.
 That is why our company is certified according to ISO 14001, and the criteria for Möbelfakta are are fulﬁlled.
 We also meet the highest EU standards for testing and sustainability in public spaces.
-Sound-absorbing properties are tested according to EU standards and all our products are durability tested by RISE Research Institute of Sweden AB.
+Sound-absorbing properties are tested according to EU standards and all our products are durability tested by accredited laboratories.

 Bröderna Johansons Fåtöljindustri (“Johanson Brothers’ Chair Manufactory”) began life in 1953 as an upholstery workshop housed in simple premises in a cellar.
 The new company’s first product was a pouf built around a core of wood wool, padded with cotton wadding and covered in artificial leather, with triangles in different colours arranged to resemble a star.
 It was an immediate success.

 For Johanson Design the 1960s are inextricably linked with the classic egg-shaped Venus chair, one of the company’s all-time best-selling items of furniture.
 Even today Venus remains a much-loved feature in countless bars, restaurants, night clubs, cruise ships, offices and private homes around the world.

 After some years of falling sales for the industry in general, Börje Johanson and his brothers succeeded in breathing new life into the business.
 In 1972 manufacturing was moved to new premises with more modern production facilities.